Daniel Pearl: Early life and education

-Pearl was born in Princeton, New Jersey, on October 10, 1963, to Judea and Ruth Pearl (née Rejwan).
+Pearl was born in Princeton, New Jersey, on October 10, 1963, to Judea Pearl and Ruth Pearl (née Rejwan).
 His father is an Israeli-American of Polish Jewish descent, and his mother was an Iraqi Jew whose family was saved from the Farhud by Muslim neighbors.
-His family moved to Encino, a neighborhood of Los Angeles, when his father took a position with the University of California, Los Angeles as professor of computer science and statistics and later director of the Cognitive Systems Laboratory.
+His family moved to Encino, Los Angeles, when his father took a position with the University of California, Los Angeles, as professor of computer science and statistics and later director of the Cognitive Systems Laboratory.
 In 2011, Judea Pearl received the Turing Award, the 'Nobel Prize for Computer Science'.
 The history of the family and its connections to Israel are described by Judea Pearl in the Los Angeles Times article, "Roots in the Holy Land".

 Pearl attended Portola Junior High School and Birmingham High School.
 He then attended Stanford University from 1981 to 1985, where he was a Communication major with Phi Beta Kappa honors, a member of the Alpha Delta Phi fraternity, a co-founder of a student newspaper called the Stanford Commentator, as well as a reporter for the campus radio station KZSU.
 Pearl graduated from Stanford with a B.A. in Communication, after which he spent a summer as a Pulliam Fellow intern at The Indianapolis Star.